 AUTONOMOUS UNIVERSITY OF BARCELONA CAMPUS

-The campus offers an adequate location for the micro-AD equipment to be installed at the so called Space R, an area dedicated to waste management and research that houses already the Civic Amenity Site of the UAB.
+The campus offers an adequate location for the community composting equipment to be installed at the so called Space R, an area dedicated to waste management and research that houses already the Civic Amenity Site of the UAB.
 This area is fenced and offers electricity and water supply.
 The compost obtained will be used on the campus as fertiliser for gardening or for crops, and also to obtain other bioproducts, such as biopesticides.